|

 access hatch allows for the quick and safe exit of injured crewmen

+or pickup of wounded soldiers for evacuation.
 The Merkava is one of the best protected tanks in

 the world.
 Its advanced protective systems provide increased protection